Retlaw Enterprises: Retlaw Broadcasting Corp.

 Retlaw Broadcasting acquired KIMA-TV and its two semi-satellite stations, KLEW-TV and KEPR-TV, for $17 million in October 1986.
-The six stations owned in 1990 had purchased, over the years, for $37 million, and were estimated then to be worth $100 million.
+The six stations owned in 1990 had been purchased, over the years, for $37 million, and were estimated then to be worth $100 million.

 In 1996, Retlaw Broadcasting acquired KVAL-TV, KVAL semi-satellite stations KCBY and KPIC, as well as station KBOI-TV, all from Northwest Television of Eugene, Oregon.

 Retlaw Broadcasting purchased WFXG in May 1998, its last acquisition before agreeing, in November 1998, to sell all 11 of its stations to Fisher Companies (later known as Fisher Communications) for $215 million.
 The deal was approved by the FCC in April 1999, and completed in July 1999.